David Shapleigh

 Artist Statement

 One of my aims in my work is to represent the truth about the object I am recreating.
 While some of the images and objects I create are not real, the work is created from direct observation.
 I do not consider myself a "Realist" as it is often described or portrayed, but as an artist that is committed to the exploration of my visual perception through drawing and painting in the fullest plastic meaning of these terms.
 Furthermore, I choose to experiment with my ideas on creating art or my ideas about an object by interacting with it, and then repeatedly do it in different ways, allowing the idea to develop and not settle on a particular outcome.
-The subject matter that allows this process to develop is the people and the objects in my immediate environment.
-When creating this work, I do not wish to portray my emotions.
+The subject matter that allows this process to develop is the environment of my daily life and the objects in this environment.
+When creating this work, I do not wish to portray my emotions about the objects.

 Education